ethereumjs/ultralight/packages/ui/README.md

 The React App, server, and the process by which they are started and run, are currently WIP.

-The App utilizes **tRpc**, and typescript based RPC library, to communicate with the Portal Client.
+The App utilizes **tRpc**, a typescript based RPC library, to communicate with the Portal Client.
 The App is currently configured to communicate an Ultralight Client via a websocket connection, but this is not a requirement of the App.
 Any Portal Client running on a local RPC server should be accessible in the `HTTP Client` tab.
 A `WebSocket` based connection to Ultralight enables the App to receive real-time events from the Ultralight Client, allowing for additional functions not available using the JSON-RPC API alone, such as subscribing to client events.

 ## Running the App (Development mode)